amaynez/amaynez.github.io/_posts/2021-03-18-deep-q-learning-tic-tac-toe.md

                                  shuffle=True)
 ```

-With Tensorflow implemented, the first thing I noticed, was that I had an error in the calculation of the loss, although this was only for reporting purposes and it didn't change a thing on the training of the network so the results kept being the same, **the loss function was still stagnating!
+With Tensorflow implemented, the first thing I noticed, was that I had an error in the calculation of the loss, although this only affected reporting and didn't change a thing on the training of the network, so the results kept being the same, **the loss function was still stagnating!
 My code was not the issue.**
 <a name='Model7'></a>
 ### Model 7 - New training schedule
 Next I tried to change the way the network was training as per [u/elBarto015](https://www.reddit.com/user/elBarto015) [advised me on reddit](https://www.reddit.com/r/reinforcementlearning/comments/lzzjar/i_created_an_ai_for_super_hexagon_based_on/gqc8ka6?utm_source=share&utm_medium=web2x&context=3).